neuviemeporte/f15se2-re/README.md

 * all C code has been reconstructed, the executable works with the original game
 * assembly routines need porting into C
-* the data segment is still generated from assembly, all variables need to be carried over to C
+* the data segment is still generated from assembly, all variables need to be moved to C
-* code still contains placeholder names for routines and variables, needs experimentation, refactoring and comments to document the purpose of the code
+* code still contains placeholder names for routines and variables, needs experimentation, refactoring and comments to document the purpose of the code, especially around the mission generator
-* some bugs still remain: new pilot name input does not work on the roster screen, the flight engine's map looks messed up, missile counts are wrong, some HUD symbology has wrong colors
+* some bugs still remain, e.g. missile counts are wrong when in the cockpit

 ## `egame.exe`

-* not touched
+* initial research, will start reconstruction soon

 ## `end.exe`

-* not touched
+* not started

 ## `mgraphic.exe`